jrodolfo/xmlparser/README.md

     it should include a release document explaining how to run the application and explaining pre-requisites and configurations.

-## How to run it?
+## Pre-requisites, configurations, and how to run it

 1) Pre-requisites and Configurations

-You should have git, java 8 and maven installed.
+You should have Git, Java 8 and Maven installed.

 2) Clone the app: